HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

-To reduce the time required and the complexity of the \ac{HRTF} setup and to make the method scalable, spatial up-sampling methods have been proposed in the past that can generate high-resolution \acp{HRTF}, i.e. \acp{HRTF} that contain many \acp{IR} from many directions, from low-resolution \acp{HRTF}, i.e. \acp{HRTF} that include very few \acp{IR} from very few directions \cite{Zhong2014}.
+To reduce the time required and the complexity of the \ac{HRTF} setup and to make the method scalable, spatial upsampling methods have been proposed in the past that can generate high-resolution \acp{HRTF}, i.e. \acp{HRTF} that contain many (normally over 300) \acp{IR} from many directions, from low-resolution \acp{HRTF}, i.e. \acp{HRTF} that include very few \acp{IR} from very few directions \cite{Zhong2014}.
 This process is commonly referred to as \ac{HRTF} upsampling and can be achieved using various approaches.

 The most common \ac{HRTF} upsampling method is barycentric interpolation \cite{Hartung1999, Poirier-Quinot2018a, Cuevas-Rodriguez2019}.
-This method has been shown to produce good results when the \acp{HRTF} contains a relatively large number of \acp{IR} \cite{Gamper2013}; however, it becomes much less reliable when interpolating very sparse \acp{HRTF}.
-Another common approach is \ac{SH} interpolation \cite{Evans1998, Arend2021, Engel2022} but again results in poor reconstruction when the low-resolution \ac{HRTF} input is spatially very sparse.
-This is because these methods cannot generate the missing data but can only average between existing data points.
+This method has been shown to produce good results when the \acp{HRTF} contain a relatively large number of \acp{IR} \cite{Gamper2013}, for example, with an angular distance of 10-15\textdegree between measurements; however, it becomes much less reliable when interpolating sparser measurements (e.g. each 30-40\textdegree).
+Another common approach is \ac{SH} interpolation \cite{Evans1998, Porschmann2019, Arend2021, Engel2022, Arend2023b}, but again results in poor reconstruction when the low-resolution \ac{HRTF} input is spatially sparse.
+This is because these methods rely on averaging between existing data points based on prior information.
 For example, barycentric interpolation uses the three nearest neighbours around the point to be interpolated to calculate the weighted average.
-Therefore as the distances between the neighbours grow larger, the upsampling becomes more and more inaccurate.
+Therefore, as the distances between the neighbours grow larger, the upsampling becomes more and more inaccurate.